 The penalties for violating these laws vary depending upon the number of prior offenses.
 A first conviction is considered a misdemeanor and carries a fine of not less than Three Hundred Fifty ($350.00) Dollars nor more than One Thousand ($1,000.00) Dollars and/or imprisonment for a period not exceeding six (6) months in, or both, as determined by the sentencing judge.
 A second offense imposes a mandatory fine of not less than Seven Hundred Fifty ($750.00) Dollars nor more than One Thousand ($1,000.00) Dollars and/or imprisonment for a period not exceeding One (1) year, or both.
 A third or subsequent offense is a felony.
 The host faces a mandatory fine of not less than One Thousand ($1,000.00) Dollars nor more than Two Thousand Five Hundred ($2,500.00) Dollars and/or imprisonment not exceeding three (3) years.

 A conviction or plea of nolo contendere to violating the Rhode Island Social Host Laws carries with it mandatory fines and/or imprisonment and the stigma of having a criminal record.
-If you or a family member is facing charges of violating the Rhode Island Social Host Laws, I encourage you to call my office and schedule a free confidential consultation with me.
+If you or a family member is facing charges of violating the Rhode Island Social Host Laws, I encourage you to call my office and schedule a personal confidential consultation with me.